rroshann/rroshann.github.io/README.md

-# Portfolio / Source

-This is the source code for my personal portfolio website, [rroshann.github.io](https://rroshann.github.io).

-It serves as a showcase for my work in Data Science, Engineering, and AI, demonstrating not just the projects themselves but also the ability to build performant, scalable frontend systems.
+# So, you clicked the footer.

+**Good eye.**

+You're looking at the source code for [rroshann.github.io](https://rroshann.github.io).
+Since you found your way here, I assume you're either curious about the stack or inspecting my `z-index` values.

+Welcome.
+Here is how it's built.

+---

-## Architecture
+# Architecture

 The site is built as a static web application to ensure maximum performance and zero server-side maintenance overhead.